chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 ## Syntactic Versioning

-Syntactic Versioning is a nuget library that can determine the public API differences between `.dll` files.
+Syntactic Versioning is a nuget library that can determine the public API differences between `.dll` files and is designed to be used on different builds of a .NET library.
-It is aware of the API surface change aspects of semantic versioning and can determine the magnitude of the difference between two public APIs, as well as the new version number if given the old.
+It is aware of the API surface change aspects of semantic versioning and can determine the version magnitude of the difference between built libraries and derive the new version number if given the old.

 ### MyProject